-3.1 If approved for public consultation, the draft SPD would be published for a six week consultation in September/October 2017.
+3.1 The Draft SPD was approved by Executive Committee for public consultation on 30 August 2017.
+The draft SPD will be published for a 6 week consultation in September/October 2017.
 Following the consultation period, a response consultation report will be produced and any appropriate amendments made to the SPD.
-It is envisaged that final draft of the SPD would be reported to the Executive Committee and Council later in 2017.
+It is envisaged that the final draft of the SPD would be reported to the Executive Committee and Council later in 2017.

-5.0 RELEVANT COUNCIL POLICIES/STRATEGIES
+4.0 RELEVANT COUNCIL POLICIES/STRATEGIES

-5.1 Flood & Water Management SPD (Nov 2014).
+4.1 Flood and Water Management SPD (Nov 2014).